-Emily is available to teach clarinet and piano students of all ages at her studios in Indianapolis and Bloomington, IN.
-Please visit Indiana Clarinet Lessons or contact her at firstname.lastname@example.org for more information.
+Emily is available to teach woodwind, piano, and music theory students of all ages in their homes in Indianapolis and in her studio Bloomington, IN.
+Please contact her at firstname.lastname@example.org for more information.

 Emily approaches each of her students as individuals, and she works to help them reach and exceed their own personal musical goals.
 Besides coaching students through the fundamentals and subtleties of playing their instrument, she strives to help each student grow into “complete” musicians, by exploring the worlds of improvisation and composition, music history and theory, and a variety of musical genres.
 Emily believes that few experiences can be as valuable to students’ musical and personal development as performing for an audience, and she provides interested students of all levels with opportunities to perform in positive, supportive environments and to share their gifts with the community.